Swatto86/WinRDP/README.md

 ## 🙏 About This Project

-I built this because I needed a simple RDP manager and thought it would make a good learning resource.
+WinRDP was created with AI assistance to demonstrate that modern software can be built without framework bloat.
+This project serves as both a practical tool and an extensive learning resource.
 All the code is commented and explained so you can see how everything works.

 ## 🤝 Contributing